middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 The aim of the rolls was to record decisions to prevent subsequent litigation on the same matter, a process we now know as res judicata.
 Though useful, what was lacking in the plea rolls was the reasoning behind the recorded decisions, something that would begin to make a presence in later reporting.

 <param ve-image
-       url="https://github.com/middletemplelibrary/The-Evolution-of-the-Law-Report/assets/110464039/a728e160-0c4f-461e-9541-94cb50c8d652">
+       label="Plea Roll.
+1272-1307. ©Crown copyright images reproduced by permission of The National Archives, London, England" url="https://github.com/middletemplelibrary/The-Evolution-of-the-Law-Report/assets/110464039/a728e160-0c4f-461e-9541-94cb50c8d652">

 ## The Year Books